carterjs/singular/README.md

 # A Graphic
 A web component suite for displaying and animating vector graphics.
-Allows vector graphics to be rendered to the HTML5 canvas using a declarative, SVG-inspired syntax..
+Allows vector graphics to be rendered to the HTML5 canvas using a declarative, SVG-inspired syntax.

 This project is still a work in progress.
 I plan on finishing the animation features as soon as possible.